pawurb/node-postgres-wiki/Prepared-Statements.md

 ##Prepared Statements##

 A prepared statement lets postgres parse, analyze, and rewrite a statement just once instead of every time it is used.
-Postgres may also plan the query just once, if it estimates that there is little benefit from constructing parameter-specific plans.
+Postgres may also plan the query just once, if it estimates that there would be little benefit from constructing parameter-specific plans.

-Prepared statements also provide a barrier to SQL injection attacks(as parameterized queries also do).
+Prepared statements also provide a barrier to SQL injection attacks (as parameterized queries also do).

 ### Performance of prepared statements ###

 Some users have found that prepared statements rarely improve performance by very much and often actually hurt it.
-A rule of thumb is to start by using no prepared statements and only consider using a prepared statement, or alternatively a function, if you have a bottleneck with a particular query that is a very large number of times.
+A rule of thumb is to start by using no prepared statements and only consider using a prepared statement, or alternatively a function, if you have a bottleneck with a particular query that is executed a very large number of times.
 You may see a benefit particularly when a query contains very complex WHERE and JOIN clauses.

 ### Prepared statements and session ###